EU's fine on Google is 'excellent decision': French government

-PARIS (Reuters) - The French government said on Wednesday that it welcomed the record 4.34 billion euros ($5 billion) fine imposed on Google (GOOGL.O) by European Union regulators, with a government spokesman describing it as an “excellent decision”.
+PARIS (Reuters) - The French government said on Wednesday that it welcomed the record 4.34 billion euros ($5 billion) fine imposed on Google by European Union regulators, with a government spokesman describing it as an “excellent decision”.

 “No-one is above the laws that have been laid down in common for all, not Google, nor any other entity,” said government spokesman Benjamin Griveaux, who was addressing reporters.